sanjaySSPL/SheekharWebsite/ANIMATION_GUIDE.md

-# 🎬 Animation Timeline Guide - Sheekharr Website
+# 🎬 Animation Timeline Guide - Neyohm Website

 ## Overview
-This guide explains the sophisticated animation timeline implemented in the Sheekharr website using Framer Motion.
+This guide explains the sophisticated animation timeline implemented in the Neyohm website using Framer Motion.
 The animations are coordinated to create a seamless, professional entrance experience.

 ## 🕐 Animation Timeline